rexstjohn-anza/agave/docs/src/backwards-compatibility.md

 ### Infrastructure Changes

-#### Public API Nodes

-Anza provides publicly available RPC API nodes for all developers to use.
-The Anza team will make their best effort to communicate any changes to the host, port, rate-limiting behavior, availability, etc. However, we recommend that developers rely on their own validator nodes to discourage dependence upon Solana operated nodes.

 #### Local cluster scripts and Docker images

 Breaking changes will be limited to `MAJOR` version updates. `MINOR` and `PATCH` updates should always